cathleenZzzz/Git_Instructions/README.md

 # Example Project

 You are now ready to try this on a project!
-Navigate to the *example_project* folder and follow the instructions there.
+Navigate to the *example(Open_After_Reading_Instructions)* folder and follow the instructions there.